52binge/52binge.blog.source/_posts/English/writing/writing-task2-suggest-edu.md

 ## 反对段1

-On the first side, although studying overseas definitely is a benefit for learners to obtain knowledge about other countries, it may cause some difficulties in putting it into action.
-Without reasonable solutions, those difficulties possibly exceed their advantages.
-To begin with, there is absolutely a financial problem.
-It is not only for flights and accommodation but also for fundamental demands that each student has to take into consideration when spending money.
-Besides, living overseas probably takes a long time for an individual to know well about a country by learning in different environments.
+On the first side, although studying overseas **`definitely is a benefit`** for learners `to obtain` knowledge about other countries, **it may cause some difficulties in putting it into action**.
+Without reasonable solutions, those difficulties possibly exceed their advantages. **To begin with**, there is absolutely a financial problem.
+It is not only for flights and accommodation **but also for** fundamental demands that each student has to take into consideration when spending money.
+Besides, living overseas probably takes a long time for an **`individual`** to know well about a country by learning in different environments.

  Furthermore, culture shock, as well as homesickness in the initial days possibly affect the process they acquire understanding.
 As a result, the information they get does not satisfy the original purpose.
-In other words, schooling in foreign countries has more demerits than its benefits due to financial concerns and limited studying efficiency.
+In other words, schooling in foreign countries has more demerits than its benefits due to **financial concerns and limited studying efficiency**.

+> 1. On the first side
+> 2. financial concerns
+> 3. limited studying efficiency.

 ## 反对段2